sourabh0902/Digital-Brain/README.md

 - cors

 ### DataBase
-- It has a database also to store the info. about exisiting user OR the new user who registered it's details.
+- It has a `database` also to store the info. about exisiting user OR the new user who registered it's details.
-- Using PostgreSQL as database to store information.
-Used Knex.js to connecting our server to our database.
+- Using `PostgreSQL` as database to store information.
+Used `Knex.js` to connecting our server to our database.
-- The App is deployed on Heroku.
+- The App is deployed on `Heroku`.

+## Challenges
+- While importing face-detection API from Clarifai.
+Beacause this API works with Create React App v4 and not with higher versions.
+Why?
+It's because CRA v5+ uses Webpack 5 as one of the dependencies, and Webpack 5 no longer lets you use the keyword process in your javascript files.
+So, needed to change "react-scripts" version to 4.0.2 specifically.
+- While creating the Face Detection Box which will calculate the locatin of the face and border the detected face in an image.
+- BIGGEST CHALLENGE! : I was having the lastest version of Node at the time of writing (i.e. 18.8) which is not a stable version, then it started giving me errors while typing 'npm start', then I installed LTS version of Node but then also it was not running and giving me unwanted errors, took me more than 4 days to figure out the issues, read every solution related to it and finally got some solution after many many hours.
+-